 Target SPL and Tilt can be adjusted manually using the text fields, or read automatically for driver's axial target from total SPL target by clicking binocular button.
 Ends of target lines in SPL and Power&DI charts can be set with mouse while left button and Shift or Control key is pressed.

 Value in drivers text box scales target SPL by number of drivers with the same polarity and crossover.
 Enter number to text box or search from crossover with drivers button.
 Polarity of target response is changed with Invert checkbox.

 Filter design is selected from the first dropdown menu (High pass or Low pass).
-VituixCAD supports 1st...8th order Butterworth, Bessel, Chebychev 0.5 dB and Linkwitz-Riley, and 2nd order with variable Q factor.
+VituixCAD supports 1st...8th order Butterworth, Bessel, Chebychev 0.5 dB and Linkwitz-Riley, 2nd order with variable Q factor and Trifonov Transient Perfect.
 Second dropdown menu (N) controls order of the slope.
 Corner frequency of the slope is adjusted with the last text field (f).

 Linear-phase slope is created by checking Lin.pha, typically for FIR applications.

 Note!
 Order, Q factor, Lin.phase and Invert controls are hidden with Trifonov TP because settings are fixed.